What does fact checked mean?

 Knowing the Difference Between Hamstrings and Quads Can Prevent Injury

-Your upper legs consist of two opposing muscle groups: hamstrings (sometimes jokingly referred to as "hammies") and quadriceps, or “quads.”
-Together they move your knee and hip joints and stabilize your knee.
-However, your hamstrings tend to be weaker than your quads, a situation that increases your risk of injury.
+Your upper legs consist of two opposing muscle groups: the hamstring muscles (sometimes jokingly referred to as "hammies") and quadriceps muscles, or “quads.”
+Together they move your knee joints, hip joints and stabilize your knee.
+However, your hamstrings tend to be weaker than your quads, which can be an injury risk factor for both the hamstrings and quads, as well as other major leg muscles.

 Anatomy of Quadriceps and Hamstrings

 The quadriceps and hamstrings are the large, dominant muscles in your thigh.
 The biceps femoris, semitendinosus and semimembranosus muscles make up your hamstrings and are located on the back of your thigh.
-Your front thigh muscles, or quads, are the rectus femoris, vastus medialis, vastus intermedius and vastus lateralis.
+Your quads are made up of the rectus femoris, vastus medialis, vastus intermedius and vastus lateralis, and they are located towards the front of the thigh.

 Your hamstrings extend your hip and bend or flex your knee, whereas your quads flex your hip and extend your knee.
 Both muscle groups stabilize your knee, especially during weight-bearing activities.